CoolProp/CoolProp/Web/coolprop/wrappers/Delphi-Lazarus/index.rst

 There is an open-source equivalent of Delphi called Lazarus, more information here: `information on Lazarus <http://www.lazarus.freepascal.org/>`

-A very simple example of linking Lazarus and Coolprop can be found obtained by downloading the following 3 files:
+A very simple example of linking Lazarus and CoolProp can be found obtained by downloading the following 3 files:

 * :download:`CoolPropDelphiExample.lpi`
 * :download:`CoolPropDelphiExample.lpr`